-What Changed in The Google Webmasters Guidelines?
+What Changed in The Google Webmaster Guidelines?

 - March 14, 2017

 Google Webmaster follows a long list of guidelines on how to optimize your website.
 Google rarely changed its rules over the years.
 Recently, the Webmaster witnessed some updates on its guidelines.
 It’s quite interesting to see what has been added as well as changed.
 This update is way different.
 It includes a complete set of new guidelines, numerous clarifications, combinations of former guidelines, and complete removal of certain guidelines.
-The update highlights secure sites (HTTPS), mobile SEO and accessibility now being formally added in the Webmaster guidelines.
+The update highlights secure sites (HTTPS), mobile SEO, and accessibility now being formally added in the Webmaster guidelines.

 The very first line of the Google Webmaster guidelines says, “Following the General Guidelines below will help Google find, index, and rank your site.”

 Definitely, when it comes to guidelines for ‘site search improvement’ no one can beat Google!
-Google did not alter anything important there, but they have defined what Google considers as a spam and what can get you banned.
+Google did not alter anything important there, but they have defined what Google considers as spam and what can get you banned.

-Let’s take a look the additions.
+Let’s take a look at the additions.

-1. HTTP to HTTPS
+1. http to https

-As the new guidelines states:
+As the new guidelines state:

-“If possible, secure your site’s connections with HTTPS.
+“If possible, secure your site’s connections with https.
 Encrypting interactions between the user and your website is a good practice for communication on the web”

 2. Transition to Mobile-Friendliness

 “Design your site for all device types and sizes, including desktops, tablets, and smartphones.
-Use the mobile friendly testing tool to test how well your pages work on mobile devices, and get feedback on what needs to be fixed”
+Use the mobile-friendly testing tool to test how well your pages work on mobile devices, and get feedback on what needs to be fixed”

 3. Accessibility Returns

 Accessibility made a strong comeback in the Google Webmaster guidelines.
-The new guideline leaves no doubt that accessibility is going receive greater importance than earlier.
+The new guideline leaves no doubt that accessibility is going to receive greater importance than earlier.

 “Make your site’s important content visible by default.
-Google is able to crawl HTML content hidden inside navigational elements such as tabs or expanding sections, however we consider this content less accessible to users, and believe that you should make your most important information visible in the default page view.”
+Google is able to crawl HTML content hidden inside navigational elements such as tabs or expanding sections, however, we consider this content less accessible to users, and believe that you should make your most important information visible in the default page view.”

 4. Mobile SEO